hamax97/hamax97.github.io/write-ups/rails/http-request-response-lifecycle.md

 Interface (wrapper) for running Rack applications.
 It provides:

 - A way to add middlewares to your application.
-- A wrapper around an application server, for example, PUMA or WEBrick.
+- A wrapper around multiple application servers, for example, PUMA or WEBrick.

 #### How to use?